 - Otherwise, just sit and let Jesus embrace you.

-Morton Kelsey and Dreams
+Morton Kelsey and the prayer of waking dreams

 Try Morton’s Kelsey’s explanation of imaging prayer.

 In The Other Side of Silence (and elsewhere), Morton Kelsey pointed out that when we are still, images will appear naturally, as they do in our dreams.
-There is a vast, mostly unexplored territory in our unconscious, that impacts us deeply and where God is much needed and very available.
+There is a vast, mostly unexplored territory in our unconscious, that impacts us deeply.
+It is a territory where God is much needed and very available.
 We can follow the revelations in our literal dreams or our waking dreams, listen to them, and find meaning in what they reveal about our deep places where God is relating to us Spirit to spirit.
 On the way to being quiet, we will need to dismiss many distractions.
 But we can recognize deeper images that arise from a place where we are communing with God.